MoVehrs/DynRPG-Plugins/dynamic_quickpatch/README.md

 QuickPatch3_HexValue=EB21
 ```

-Then in your game, set Variable #5 to 0 to show EXP (deactivate patches), or any value greater than 0 to hide EXP (activate patches).

 #### Alternative: Using 8-bit or 32-bit Values for Dynamic Control

 If you need direct numeric control over memory values, use the 8-bit or 32-bit types instead of hex: